Ventilation and Covid-19

 The NASUWT strongly recommends, in line with HSE advice, that all schools purchase monitors.
 These can be obtained relatively cheaply from a range of suppliers.

 Health and Safety Regulations already state that all workplaces must be adequately ventilated and the HSE guidance emphasises this in terms of Covid-19 and the potential for airborne transmission in workplaces that are not well ventilated.

-If they have not already done so, all employers should urgently make an assessment of the ventilation in all rooms in order to identify poorly ventilated rooms.
-Many workplaces have installed carbon dioxide sensors to minimise the potential for disputes over whether ventilation is sufficient.
+If they have not already done so, all employers should urgently undertake a risk assessment of all rooms, which should include the levels of ventilation in order to identify poorly ventilated rooms.
+This is especially important given the removal of most other mitigations from 19 July.

 Members should avoid working in rooms that are poorly ventilated.
 Poorly ventilated rooms will often have:

-- If members have concerns around the ventilation in their school, they should raise this with their line manager, drawing their attention to the HSE/CIBSE guidance and request a CO2 detector is provided.
+If members have concerns around the ventilation in their school, they should raise this with their line manager, drawing their attention to the HSE/CIBSE guidance and request that a CO2 detector is provided.